edgepointlearning/edgepointlearning.com/collections/_posts/2021-08-11-product-education-training.md

 [Microlearning](/microlearning/) is small bits of knowledge delivered when needed.
 These might be prompted by a [geofence](/blog/geofencing/) or other function of a product that unlocks a mobile push notification with more information.

-### Virtual instructor-led sessions

-Some people learn best with synchronous tools but can’t come together in one place.
-[Instructor-led](/virtual-instructor-led-training/) virtual product education is a great option for this type of learning.

 ## Create your product education training

 It’s time to better equip your sales reps (and your customers) with the tools they need to get the most out of your products.